Looking for loans for coffee shops? Here’s an overview.

 Plan to provide the following with the completed application:

-- Copy government issued ID for all principal owners
+- Copy of government issued ID for all principal owners

 - Business Articles of Incorporation